Why are buyer personas important?

 Buyer personas provide invaluable structure and insight for numerous teams within your company.
 A comprehensive buyer persona will tell you where to focus your resources, guide product development, and allow for alignment across the organization.
 As a result, you will be able to attract the most valuable visitors, leads, and customers to your business.

-What types of information should be collected through persona research?
+What types of information should be collected through buyer persona research?

 When creating your buyer persona(s), consider including customer demographics, behavior patterns, motivations, and goals.
 The more detailed you are, the better.

 How do you conduct buyer persona research?